-If there are any new versions uploaded after you have cloned the notebook by any of the collaborator.
+If changes are made after you have cloned the notebook by any of the collaborator.
 You can use pull to get all those changes.

 Move to the cloned directory and run

 jovian pull

 Attention: Beware any uncommitted changes will be lost during the process of jovian pull.
 When you pull the notebook it will be a duplicate of the latest version of the notebook on Jovian.